purpleclay/imds-mock/docs/configure/instance-tags.md

 # Instance Tags

 EC2 instance tags can be exposed through the AWS Instance Metadata Service through the `tags/instance` instance category.
-The imds-mock exposes a default `Name` tag to simulate the enablement of this feature.
+The imds-mock exposes a default `Name=imds-mock-ec2` tag to simulate the enablement of this feature.

 ## Custom Tags